digitalstuart/kenmare-car-share/README.md

 ## UX

 The website should do 'exactly what it says on the tin'.
-The main 'Latest Lifts' page will display the most recently posted lift requests or offers, including: the date of the journey; start and finish locations; some further journey details; and the ability to reply, edit or delete (see footnote *1).
+The main **Latest Lifts** page will display the most recently posted lift requests or offers, including: the date of the journey; start and finish locations; some further journey details; and the ability to reply, edit or delete.

 The ability to reply should be very straightforward for users.
 Click on one button and they are taken to a form containing all the original details of the lift posting, plus a field for entering their reply.
 Click 'submit' and they go straight back to the main page, where they can see their reply has been added to the listing.

 Likewise, the same simplicity of functionality should apply to adding and editing a listing.
-The 'Add a Lift' form will have text area, dropdown and select fields, each with some clear explanatory text indicating their purpose.
+The **Add a Lift** form will have text area, dropdown and select fields, each with some clear explanatory text indicating their purpose.
 A 'datepicker' is included for added ease of use.

-A specific list of 'where from' and 'where to' locations have been pre-defined for the introduction of the website.
+A specific list of **Where from?** and **Where to?** locations have been pre-defined for the introduction of the website.

 The whole process should be very simple and straightforward - in essence, it could take just three user interactions with the site for a 'car share' to be arranged.
 * User adds new lift offer or request